• Skip to primary navigation

 Gravy made in a skillet for Swedish Meatballs with a whisk.

-Yes!
-To freeze the meatballs, make and bake meatballs as directed in the recipe.
+To freeze, make and bake meatballs as directed in the recipe.
 Cool meatballs.
 Once cooled, place them in the freezer (on the baking sheet) until fully frozen.
 Then place them into a freezer-proof resealable bag and freeze for up to 3 months.

 To reheat, place them in a baking dish with 1/2 cup water.
 Cover tightly with foil and bake in a 350˚F oven until heated through, about 15 minutes.